 Modern Slavery Statement

-This statement applies to the James Hutton Group incorporating The James Hutton Institute, BioSS and James Hutton Limited (referred to in this statement as ‘Hutton’).
-The information included in the statement refers to the financial year 2021/22.
+This statement applies to the James Hutton Group incorporating The James Hutton Institute and James Hutton Limited (together referred to in this statement as ‘Hutton’).
+The information included in the statement refers to the financial year 2023/24.
+The James Hutton Institute encompasses Biomathematics and Statistics Scotland, which is legally and administratively part of the James Hutton Institute, although operates with scientific autonomy.

-The Group is governed by a Board of Directors with James Hutton Ltd having its own Board, whose Chair is a member of the Group Board.
-The main Board is supported by three established sub- committees, Audit and Finance, Science Excellence & Research Impact, Nominations, Remuneration & Governance with the Board and sub-committees meeting at least four times each year.
+The Group is governed by a Board of Directors who are Trustees of The James Hutton Institute.
+James Hutton Limited has its own Board, whose Chair is a member of the Group Board.
+The Group Board is supported by four sub-committees:

 We are a well-respected and globally recognised research institute delivering fundamental and applied science to drive the sustainable use of land and natural resources.
-We are an internationally networked organisation that operates from several sites in Scotland.
-As a group we employ more than 500 Science and Professional Services staff from over 25 countries (including the UK), making us one of the largest research organisations in the UK and the first of its type in Europe.
+An internationally networked organisation, we operate from several sites in Scotland.
+As a group we employ more than 550 Science and Professional Services staff from over 25 countries (including the UK), making us one of the largest research organisations in the UK and the first of its type in Europe.

 Our core activity takes place in the UK but Hutton scientists undertake international research and collaborative project working as well as participating in and delivering conference presentations in countries outside the UK, often supported by international funding.